 Advocate Terry Motau’s report on VBS, released this week, listed a number of people who received “gratuitous” payments from the bank.
+That list, which is not exhaustive, has now also implicated Floyd Shivambu and the Economic Freedom Fighters (EFF) as beneficiaries of the outright thievery at VBS.

 Many people find themselves disappointed by these revelations; others will remind us that EFF leader Julius Malema and his deputy, Shivambu, are not new to controversy.
 We ought not to have forgotten who these guys are.